 Thomistic Semiotics

 This blog uses the word "semiotics" a lot.
 What does that mean?
 What does this discipline that involves the "systematic study of sign processes and the communication of meaning" itself actually involve?
+And how can it aid us in the reading of religious texts (whether of Scripture or other Magisterial documents)?

 For much of modern history, the "Two Cultures" (as proposed by Professor Snow in 1959)-- Science & the Humanities-- have mistakenly been taken as distinct and unrelated as one deals with "objective" and externally falsifiable claims of the "real world" while the other deals with "subjective" and internally valued experiences of people.
 Not so.
 Both after all make sense of similar semiotic mechanisms in the communication of their respective truths.
 And that is highly underexplored at a times when materialism and sentimentalism are running amuck in the tag team moral degradation of modern society.
 And what a pair!

 Here, we give space to explore what this unique domain of knowledge--- semiotics--- can accomplish in elucidating God's multifaceted communication with Man both through the "Good Book" of Holy Scripture and the Book of Nature itself.
+Building on this insight, we can then take on the many difficulties involved in crises of interpretation and authority.

 Such a discipline when employed for Christian purposes allows us to investigate really intimidating questions: "why did God decide to reveal Himself in the ways that He did?
 Why didn't He just speak directly to everyone if He could (given that He is God)?
+What are we to make of God's silence in the face not only of evils but confusion and ecclesiastical uncertainty?
 What does it mean to "reveal" something and why do we do so little by little?
 Why did He use the particular routes that He did at specific moments in particular places when He is the Master of the Universe and the Lord of Time?
-When revealing Himself in this direct way, what are we to make of His particularity against His universality?"
-Semiotics which is invested in the second order study of communication as a means of how signs work can greatly aid either the formulation of replies to these deep questions or, at least, to better questions!
+When revealing Himself in this direct way, what are we to make of His particularity against His universality?, etc. More importantly, can the knowledge of how sign systems work, aid the sorting out of what we are to make of Divine Revelation and ultimately the Will of God?

 At times of great despair, uncertainty, spiritual dryness, and feeling of abandonment, such knowledge of the Divine Presence may prove useful to the Christian pilgrims on Earth!
 This section of the blog is devoted to St. Patrick and his famous use of the Shamrock to teach the Heathen Irish about the Godhead.